 KUALA LUMPUR: Bank Negara Malaysia governor Tan Sri Muhammad Ibrahim said the current insurance products are too complex and unaffordable to many Malaysians.
+"From the perspective of the population that remain underserved, the existing business models are essentially broken," he said.

 Read More